-Register targets with your target group - Elastic Load Balancing
+Register targets for your Network Load Balancer - Elastic Load Balancing

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).